 Bad reviews.
-It’s true that negative reports are always shouted louder than positive ones, and sometimes one disgruntled teacher’s experience should be taken with a pinch of salt.
+It’s true that negative reports are always shouted louder than positive ones.
+Sometimes one disgruntled teacher’s experience should be taken with a pinch of salt.
 However, if you are constantly finding negative reviews, they’re probably on to something.

 Money.
 No school has any reason to ask you for money.
-They might say you need to pay for the visa or plane flights, but this will either be paid for by yourself directly or organised once you’re in country.
-If an interview ends with a request for funds through Western Union or similar, terminate the conversation.
+They might say you need to pay for the visa or plane flights, but this will either be paid for by yourself directly or organized once you’re in country.
+If an interview ends asking for money by Western Union or similar, terminate the conversation.